Dave Gilbert's Machines

 not had much luck with the Promise Ultra 66 controller I bought for it.
 A

-3DFX Voodoo 3 16MB/PCI card connected to my Samsung 950p+ 19" monitor provides
+3DFX Voodoo 3 16MB/PCI card was connected to a Samsung 950p+ 19" monitor provides

 a suitably nice display.
 It does suitably fast 3D stuff when used with the